Ratnatraya: The path to liberation

-The spiritual goal in Jainism is to reach moksha for ascetics, but for most Jain laypersons, it is to accumulate good karma that leads to better rebirth and a step closer to liberation.
-Purification of soul and liberation can be achieved through the three jewels (ratnatraya): samyak darśana, right vision or faith in the Jain teachings or scriptures, more specifically the seven tattvas; (Note: According to Padmanabh S. Jaini, samyak darśana is acceptance of the truth of soul (jīva).) samyak gyana, right knowledge and understanding of the Jain teachings, more specifically of self (jiva) and non-self (ajiva); and samyak charitra, correct conduct, behavior consistent with these teachinngs and the five vows.
-Jain texts often add samyak tapas (correct asceticism) as a fourth jewel, emphasizing belief in ascetic practices as the means to liberation (moksha).
+For ascetics, the spiritual goal in Jainism is to reach moksha.
+But for most Jain laypersons, it is to accumulate good karma that leads to a better rebirth and brings them a step closer to liberation.
+Purification of the soul and liberation can be achieved through the three jewels (ratnatraya): samyak darśana, right vision or faith in the Jain teachings or scriptures, more specifically faith in the seven tattvas; (Note: According to Padmanabh S. Jaini, samyak darśana is acceptance of the truth of soul (jīva).) samyak gyana, right knowledge and understanding of the Jain teachings, more specifically of self (jiva) and non-self (ajiva); and samyak charitra, correct conduct, that is, behavior consistent with these teachings and the five vows.
+Jain texts often add samyak tapas (correct asceticism) as a fourth jewel, emphasizing ascetic practices as the means to liberation (moksha).
 The four jewels are called Moksha Marga (the path of liberation).

 Right faith

 Acharya Umaswami states in Tattvārthasūtra (1-2) that "Belief in substances [tattvas] ascertained as they are is right faith."
 According to the Digambara, there are seven tattva: